Boeing abandons financial outlook, stops buybacks after 737 MAX groundings

 Excluding certain items, Boeing said its core earnings fell to $3.16 per share, in the quarter from $3.64 per share, a year earlier.
 That matched analysts’ average estimate.

-Reporting by Ankit Ajmera in Bengaluru and Eric M. Johnson in Seattle; Editing by Bill Rigby and Anil D'Silva
+Reporting by Ankit Ajmera in Bengaluru and Eric M. Johnson in Seattle; Additional reporting by Mike Stone in Washington; Editing by Bill Rigby and Anil D'Silva